-- August 1, 2014, if you are in Classification E1-E4 or an unclassified salaried position, or - September 1, 2014, if you are in Classification F1-F5.
+- (i) If your most recent period of employment with the College commenced before - August 1, 2014, if you are in Classification E1-E4 or an unclassified salaried position, or - September 1, 2014, if you are in Classification F1-F5, the College will make a Nonelective Contribution to the Plan on your behalf equal to 15% of your Compensation.

-- (iii) If your most recent period of employment with the College commenced on or after - August 1, 2014, if you are in Classification E1-E4 or an unclassified salaried position, - September 1, 2014, if you are in Classification F1-F5, or - July 1, 2014, for all other Eligible Employees, and before February 1, 2019, the College will make a Nonelective Contribution to the Plan on your behalf equal to 12% of your Compensation.
+- (ii) If your most recent period of employment with the College commenced on or after - August 1, 2014, if you are in Classification E1-E4 or an unclassified salaried position, - September 1, 2014, if you are in Classification F1-F5, or - July 1, 2014, for all other Eligible Employees, and before February 1, 2019, the College will make a Nonelective Contribution to the Plan on your behalf equal to 12% of your Compensation.

-- (iv) If your most recent period of employment with the College commenced before July 1, 2014, but you did not become an Eligible Employee as defined under the Plan until on or after - July 1, 2014, but prior to February 1, 2019, the College will make a Nonelective Contribution to the Plan on your behalf equal to 12% of your of Compensation, or - February 1, 2019, the College will make a Nonelective Contribution to the Plan on your behalf equal to 10% of your Compensation. - (v) If your most recent period of employment with the College commenced on or after February 1, 2019, the College will make a Nonelective Contribution to the Plan on your behalf equal to 10% of your Compensation.
+- (iii) If your most recent period of employment with the College commenced before July 1, 2014, but you did not become an Eligible Employee as defined under the Plan until on or after - July 1, 2014, but prior to February 1, 2019, the College will make a Nonelective Contribution to the Plan on your behalf equal to 12% of your of Compensation, or - February 1, 2019, the College will make a Nonelective Contribution to the Plan on your behalf equal to 10% of your Compensation. - (iv) If your most recent period of employment with the College commenced on or after February 1, 2019, the College will make a Nonelective Contribution to the Plan on your behalf equal to 10% of your Compensation.